gvJaime/Sunrise/README.md

 * 1 M3x30 Bolt
 * A hacked Optoma ML750 (Focus moved forward with a M2 nut)

 The length of the pieces of aluminium profiles and smooth rods can be seen in the [assembly file][Assembly].
 Due to this being still in development there's not a lot of documentation.
-If you have any doubts [feel free to ask][issue].
+If you have any doubts [feel free to ask in the "issues" section][issue].

 **Please note:** From v0.2.5 this repo uses [Assembly 2 FreeCAD workbench][Assembly2] for the assembly.
 You may want to install it before opening the assembly file.